 Sheffield Robotics (SR) was founded in 2011 as a cross-disciplinary institute across both Universities in Sheffield.
-Sheffield Robotics has one of the largest portfolios of ongoing publicly-funded robotics research in the UK, supported by both the UK Research Councils and the European Union.
-We are also building research partnerships with leading industrial, commercial, and government organisations in order to ensure the real world relevance and impact of our research.
+Sheffield Robotics has one of the largest portfolios of ongoing publicly-funded robotics research in the UK, supported by both the UK Research Councils and the European Union, and has an active membership of 200 researchers.
+SR is also building research partnerships with leading industrial, commercial, and government organisations in order to ensure the real world relevance and impact of our research.
 A key theme of SR is the development of brain-based and biomimetic robots both as a means to create useful assistive and field robot systems and to tests theories in biology.

-Tony J. PRESCOTT (male) chairs Cognitive Neuroscience at the University of Sheffield (since 2007) and is Director of Sheffield Robotics (since 2011).
+Tony J. PRESCOTT (male) is a full Professor of Robotics in the Department of Computer Science at the University of Sheffield and is the current Director of Sheffield Robotics.
 He is Co-founder of the Living Machines international conference series.
+He has co-founded two technology companies to commercialise research in biomimetics and brain-based robots.

 - Systems Computational Neuroscience

 - Brain-based and Biomimetic Robots

 - Machine Learning

-- Sensorimotor Control, Memory and Decision-making
+- Sensorimotor Control, Memory and Decision-making.